frederic-perez/AmE-dictionary/data/idioms.md

 __in all truthfulness__ In one’s sincere opinion; without any disingenuousness.
 __in all__
 __in and of itself__ Considering it alone.
-__in any event__ :three: In any case: _In any event, the audience seemed pleased with your performance._
+__in any event__ :four: In any case. :es: en cualquier caso, en todo caso _In any event, the audience seemed pleased with your performance._
 __in awe (of someone or something)__
 __in bits and pieces__ In many small fragments. _Look what you.ve done!
 My favorite lamp is in bits and pieces on the floor!_
 __in broad daylight__ Out in the open during the daytime, when anyone can see what’s happening. _The gangland feud is getting so bad that people are being shot in broad daylight._ _A sniper who prays on victims in broad daylight._